You don't need special tech skills to start building your ideas today!

 Like most of our other programs, the AI-deation Masterclass is also available in three editions: For startup support programs like incubators and accelerators and their early-stage startup participants, for employees in companies and organisations, and students at universities and colleges, adapted to the unique context.

-Upskilled staff with new capabilities in just one day of training, potentially saving months of time wasted is a no-brainer when it comes to the ROI.
+You get upskilled staff with new capabilities in just one day of training, potentially saving months of time wasted - the ROI on this one is a no-brainer.

 Improve your outcomes: Startups who know how to iterate faster survive longer - and with a validated prototype, much more likely to secure funding.